Blueprint SDK — guidelines

 Internal methods must have the first parameter self

-and may have zero, one, or more additional parameters.
+and may have any number of additional parameters.
 However, unlike public and view methods, internal methods can have parameters of any valid type within the blueprint.
 For example:

 def _assess_credit(self, address: Address) -> bool: